Meet the Maker

 My Jewelry Story

 My name is Aristea Saulsbury.
 While I only began beadwork formally in 2021, I have always been a maker.
-I enjoying beadwork, carving, chainmail, and many other handicrafts, and I try to blend styles where I can.
+I enjoy beadwork, carving, chainmail, and many other handicrafts, and I try to blend styles where I can.
 Originally the brand was Aiyyuekween Beads--a play on the Yurok greeting.
 In late 2025, the brand became Fog Woman Designs in order to make sure the site is easier to remember and spell than my own name.

 A Bit About Me